ekaterinailin/AltaiPony/paper.md

 f(>E) = \dfrac{\beta}{\alpha - 1}E^{-\alpha + 1}
 \end{equation}

+The free parameters $\alpha$ and $\beta$ are essential indicators of stellar magnetic activity.
-To estimate $\alpha$ and $\beta$ and their respective uncertainties for a given sample of flares, `AltaiPony` includes the analysis class `FFD` that includes a fully Bayesian framework [@wheatland2004] that incorporates both the power law nature of FFDs, and the exponential flare waiting times to predict flare frequencies, and uses emcee [@emcee2013] to sample from the posterior distribution using the Markov Chain Monte Carlo method.
-As a quick alternative, we also implemented a modified maximum likelihood estimator [@maschberger2009] for $\alpha$, and a least-squares fit to $\beta$ with bootstrapped uncertainties.
+ To estimate their values and uncertainties for a given sample of flares, `AltaiPony` provides the analysis class `FFD`.
+It includes a fully Bayesian framework [@wheatland2004] that combines the power law nature of FFDs, and the exponential flare waiting times to predict flare frequencies, and uses emcee [@emcee2013] to sample from the posterior distribution using the Markov Chain Monte Carlo method.
+As a fast alternative, we also implemented a modified maximum likelihood estimator [@maschberger2009] for $\alpha$, and a least-squares fit to $\beta$ with bootstrapped uncertainties.